Commands and responses¶

 Response¶

-In Alan, you can trigger response actions for voice commands with the following functions:
+You can trigger response actions for commands with the following functions:

 Play¶